CounterHit Compact Review

 There is a loop in one of the Compact’s corners where you can attach the Nano like a keychain.
 The Nano is a tiny controller you can order in leverless or D-pad format.
 With that being said, let us dive into the details of the Compact.

 The Compact’s 24 mm buttons use a dozen Kailh Choc V2 switches of the Wind Engine type.
-These switches can be described as smooth and low profile with enough travel distance to avoid accidental presses, thanks to the medium resistance too.
+These switches are low profile with enough travel distance to avoid accidental presses, thanks to the medium resistance too.

 Not a fan of Wind Engine switches?
 No problem, the Compact’s switches are hot swappable with other switches for your convenience, including Kailh Choc V1 switches.